A Black Army officer held at gunpoint during traffic stop was afraid to get out of his car. ‘You should be,’ police said.

 When Nazario told police on Dec.
 5, 2020, that he was “honestly afraid to get out” of the car, the officer replied, “Yeah, you should be!”

-From there, body-cam footage shows police pepper-spraying, striking and handcuffing the 27-year-old Army officer, and using a slang term suggesting that he would face execution.
+From there, body-cam footage shows police pepper-spraying, striking and handcuffing the 27-year-old, and using a slang term suggesting that he would face execution.
 The lawsuit claims police also threatened to end Nazario’s military career if he spoke out about the incident.

-“I’m serving this country, and this is how I’m treated?” said Nazario, who is Black and Latino, according to body-cam video.
+“I’m serving this country, and this is how I’m treated?” said Nazario, according to body-cam video.

-Now, Nazario has filed a lawsuit this month against Windsor officers Joe Gutierrez and Daniel Crocker over excessive force that the lieutenant claims was due to racial profiling.
+Nazario, who is Black and Latino, filed a lawsuit this month against Windsor officers Joe Gutierrez and Daniel Crocker over excessive force that the lieutenant claims was due to racial profiling.
 The federal lawsuit obtained by The Washington Post, which was filed in the Eastern District of Virginia on April 2, is seeking at least $1 million in damages and for the court to rule that Gutierrez and Crocker violated his constitutional rights, specifically the Fourth Amendment.

 “Short of people getting murdered, it’s the most egregious conduct I’ve seen on film by police,” Jonathan Arthur, Nazario’s attorney, said to The Post.

-The lawsuit comes as the nation continues to deal with incidents of excessive force involving police and people of color.
-In Virginia, the state last year passed a slew of criminal justice reforms last year that addressed policing.
-New laws took effect last month to limit the use of deadly force by police in Virginia, including a ban on certain dangerous policing tactics that have been a focal point of discussion during the trial of Derek Chauvin for the death of George Floyd.

-The body-cam footage of the incident went viral over the weekend, with Nazario’s name trending on Twitter into Saturday.
-“These cameras captured footage of behavior consistent with a disgusting nationwide trend of law enforcement officers, who, believing they can operate with complete impunity, engage in unprofessional, discourteous, racially biased, dangerous and sometimes deadly abuses of authority,” the lawsuit said.

 Neither Windsor Police Chief Rodney Riddle nor Mayor Glynn Willis immediately returned requests for comment Saturday.
 A town manager told the Virginian Pilot that Gutierrez and Crocker still work for the police department.

-It’s unclear whether they faced any discipline.
+The lawsuit comes as the nation continues to deal with incidents of excessive force involving police and people of color.
+The state of Virginia last year passed a slew of criminal justice reforms that addressed policing.
+New laws took effect last month to limit the use of deadly force by police in Virginia, including a ban on certain dangerous policing tactics that have been a focal point of discussion during the trial of Derek Chauvin in the death of George Floyd.

+The body-cam footage of Nazario’s incident went viral over the weekend, with his name trending on Twitter into Saturday.
+“These cameras captured footage of behavior consistent with a disgusting nationwide trend of law enforcement officers, who, believing they can operate with complete impunity, engage in unprofessional, discourteous, racially biased, dangerous and sometimes deadly abuses of authority,” the lawsuit says.

-According to the complaint, Nazario was still in uniform when he was driving home from work at the U.S. Army Medical Corps on Dec.
+According to the complaint, Nazario, a health services administrations officer at the Virginia National Guard, was still in uniform when he was driving home on Dec.
 5. His Chevrolet Tahoe was so new that the Department of Motor Vehicles hadn’t given Nazario new permanent plates, so he had cardboard temporary plates taped to the inside of the vehicle.
 Body-cam footage of the night shows that the temporary tags were visible on the car.

 Crocker initiated a traffic stop on Route 460 at around 6:30 p.m. due to Nazario lacking a rear license plate, not seeing the temporary plate in the car window, the lawsuit claims.
-He was soon joined by Gutierrez.
+He was soon joined by Gutierrez in Windsor, a small town about 30 miles west of Norfolk.
 Not wanting to pull over in the dark on a busy road, Nazario slowed down and pulled into a well-lit BP gas station, which took less than two minutes, Arthur said.
 By doing this maneuver, one that police later said “happens all the time,” Gutierrez told authorities that his training and experience indicated to him that Nazario was “almost certainly” a minority, according to the lawsuit.

 But that didn’t stop the officers from considering this a “felony traffic stop,” causing them to draw their weapons and demanding Nazario “obey” their order to get out of the car.
 Seeing that the situation had escalated, Nazario hit record on his phone and set it on the dashboard of his car.